pharo-open-documentation/pharo-wiki/General/Baselines.md

 ### Define packages forming your project

-To define packages of the project, just send the message `#package:` to the spec with the name of the package as argument.
+To define the packages of the project, just send the message `#package:` to the spec with the name of the package as argument.

 ```Smalltalk
 baseline: spec